School & British Values

 We all live in Britain and share the British Values of Rule of Law, Democracy, Tolerance for those of different faiths and beliefs, Individual Liberty and Mutual Respect.

 Many of us have our roots, or have connections, with other parts of the world.
-Some of us can understand and speak other languages and, as a school, we share over 60 languages.
+Some of us can understand and speak other languages and, as a school, we share between 50 and 60 languages.

 We celebrate what each of us can bring to our learning environment at Prince of Wales School.